luontola/tdd-mooc/data/3-challenges.md

 - focused integration tests for the database and API layers
 - one (1) end-to-end test against a fully deployed application (e.g. Docker containers running locally) to make sure that things are connected correctly (start with this - see [walking skeleton](#walking-skeleton))

-**Course artifact:** Git repository with the source code and history of you doing this exercise.
+**Submittable artifact:** Git repository with the source code and history of you doing this exercise.

 ---